Nigerian one-hundred-naira note

 The Nigerian one hundred-naira bill (₦100) is a denomination of Nigerian currency.
 The first Nigerian note with this value was issued in December 1999 and the Centenary version was launched in 2014.
 Obafemi Awolowo, a nationalist and statesman who played a key role in Nigeria's independence movement, has been featured on the obverse of the bill since 1999.
-An image of Zuma Rock in Niger Stateonce appeared on the reverse of the banknote, but was replaced by a group of traditionally dressed people in the Centenary note issued on the 19th December 2014.
+An image of Zuma Rock in Niger State once appeared on the reverse of the banknote, but was replaced by a group of traditionally dressed people in the Centenary note issued on 19 December 2014.